Native American Graves Protection and Repatriation Act (NAGPRA) FAQ

 How do these remains and cultural items come into your care and will you continue to receive more?

-Remains and items of cultural patrimony have come into archaeological collections via archaeological excavations and via other events, such as construction projects.
-Western’s collections have included materials excavated in the 1980s and earlier, which were repatriated according to agreements reached prior to NAGPRA.
+Remains and items of cultural patrimony have come into Western’s archaeological collections via donations from community members, archaeological excavations and other events, such as construction projects, throughout the 1900s.
+Our collections have included materials excavated in the 1980s and earlier, which were repatriated according to agreements reached prior to NAGPRA.

 In recent years, Western’s archaeology collections have housed ancestral remains and items of cultural patrimony subject to NAGPRA.
 We have repatriated many of these materials, keeping them close to their communities.